 Your employer requires your CV, a reference letter, authenticated versions of your university degree(s), teaching certificates, and background check, as well as a copy of your passport to obtain these documents.

 Lastly, if you're bringing your spouse and/or children to China, you'll also need to authenticate your marriage license and the birth certificates of your children through the Chinese consulate in order to get them the proper visas.

 Only schools that are legally allowed to hire foreigners are able to provide these documents.
 Furthermore, you will likely need to undergo a medical check, both/either in your home country and/or in China.

 To get a Z visa in China, you must authenticate your degree and background check.
 You almost always need to authenticate your teaching credential (TEFL, teaching license, or letter of experience) as well, though in rare cases, it won't be necessary.

 If you're bringing your spouse and/or children, you'll also need to authenticate your marriage license and the birth certificates of your children.

 The document authentication process can get quite complicated.
 You can order this service through us, or you can choose to read more information about it on our website.

 Once your employer has sent you the required documents, you may then apply for a Z visa.
 Along with your passport, you will need to submit these documents to the Chinese Embassy in your home country.

-If you are working or traveling in another country that's not your home country, you'll need to find a service that can submit your visa paperwork to the consulate or embassy for you, as it has to be done in person, either by you or an agent on your behalf.
+If you don't currently reside near a consulate you'll need to use a visa agent to submit your visa paperwork to the consulate or embassy for you, as it has to be done in person, either by you or an agent on your behalf.
 Teaching Nomad works with all Chinese consulates and can submit your application.
 Order visa service here.

 Depending on processing time, in a few days or a week, you will get your passport back in the mail with a temporary “Z visa” inside.
 This temporary visa is good for 30 days and is designed for you to enter China.